Philipbear/multiplex_synthesis/README.md

 # multiplex_synthesis

-source codes for data analysis in the multiplex synthesis paper
+This repository contains all the source codes for data analysis in the multiplex synthesis paper.